Lyondealpha-hub/ArchGen/README.md

 With ArchGen, developers can focus on building their applications while adhering to a well-organized and maintainable project structure.
 The generated architecture sets the foundation for scalable, robust, and maintainable software projects.

-Note: **ArchGen is an open-source project, actively maintained by Bytewave Inc. Contributions and feedback are welcomed to improve the tool and expand its capabilities further**.
+Note: **ArchGen is an open-source project, actively maintained.
+Contributions and feedback are welcomed to improve the tool and expand its capabilities further**.